DograSurbhi/Spark-Program-to-create-a-pair-rdd/README.md

 Also, we need to find two things:
 1. the number of times each URL has been mentioned by another URL and find 10 most frequently mentioned URLS.
 2. Find the number of symmetric URL pairs <URL1,URL2> such that  URL1 mentions URL2 and URL2 mentions URL1 .
 (Is there any such symmetric pairs in wikilinks?)

+The solution is provided in the Spark Notebook with the extension ipynb.